Cloud Video Interop for Microsoft Teams

-When deploying a Cloud Video Interop solution, it's important to understand that you are deploying a partner solution.
+When deploying a Cloud Video Interop solution, it's important to understand that you're deploying a partner solution.
 The general steps you should take to deploy Cloud Video Interop are listed in the following diagram.

-During the plan phase, you should identify the devices that you will not replace with a native Teams device, and find a Cloud Video Interop partner that can support these devices.
+During the plan phase, you should identify the devices that you won't replace with a native Teams device, and find a Cloud Video Interop partner that can support these devices.

 The partner that you have chosen for your CVI deployment will provide you with a full deployment document that consists of all the steps needed to deploy successfully within your organization.
 This will include firewall ports and IP ranges, configuration changes for your devices, and other settings that need to change.

-During the provision phase, you will assign licenses to the appropriate users according to the partner configuration guide.
-You will also need to go through the Azure Consent process to provide the partner access to your Teams environment.
+During the provision phase, you'll assign licenses to the appropriate users according to the partner configuration guide.
+You'll also need to go through the Azure Consent process to provide the partner access to your Teams environment.
 See Permissions and consent in the Microsoft identity platform endpoint for more information about the Azure consent process.

-After a user is enabled for Cloud Video Interop, any meeting scheduled using either the Teams Meeting Add-in for Outlook or the Teams Client will have the appropriate additional information automatically added into the Teams meeting so that Cloud Video Interop-compatible devices can join these meetings.
+After a user is enabled for Cloud Video Interop, any meeting scheduled using the Teams Meeting Add-in for Outlook, the Teams Client or Outlook Web Access (OWA) will have the appropriate additional information automatically added into the Teams meeting so that Cloud Video Interop-compatible devices can join these meetings.

 Depending on the partner solution, there are several ways to join a Cloud Video Interop-enabled meeting.
 Exact meeting join scenarios will be provided by your Cloud Video Interop partner.
 We've listed some examples below:

 - You can dial in to the partner's IVR using the tenantkey@domain.

 - When you're in the partner IVR, you'll be prompted to enter the VTC conferenceId, which will then connect you to the Teams meeting.